 G3.
-COMMUNICATES EFFECTIVELY THROUGH ORAL AND WRITTEN LANGUAGE.
-DN frequently makes errors in grammar, usage, and spelling in professional contexts.
+COMMUNICATES EFFECTIVELY THROUGH ORAL AND WRITTEN LANGUAGE WITH ALL STAKEHOLDERS.
+InTASC 3I, 8h, 10n DN frequently makes errors in grammar, usage, and spelling in professional contexts and does not access interpretation and translation services when appropriate.
 DE periodically makes errors in grammar, usage, and spelling in professional contexts.
-ME uses correct grammar, usage, and spelling in professional contexts; EE ANDspeaks and writes correctly and fluidly in professional contexts.
+M E speaks and writes professionally and effectively in different environments AND accesses interpretation and translation services as appropriate; EE ANDuses multiple methods for communication, including appropriate technology.

-- 1. Does the student teacher understand the relationships between schools and community organizations and communicate effectively with all stakeholders? - 2.
-Does the student teacher demonstrate understanding and consistent usage of professional language in both verbal and written correspondence?
+- Does the student teacher understand the relationships between schools and community organizations and communicate effectively with all stakeholders? - Does the student teacher demonstrate understanding and consistent usage of professional language in both verbal and written correspondence?